secure-foundations/mariposa/README.md

 * A project must be **preprocessed** and added to `configs.json` before it is used.
 * A solver must be added to `configs.json` before it is used.
-* Each spinoff  process is expected to be CPU bound, setting  `num_procs` to a large value that overloads the machine will negatively impact the results.
+* Each spinoff  process is expected to be CPU bound, so setting `num_procs` to a large value that overloads the machine will negatively impact the results.